-GreenLight laser prostatectomy is an effective and durable treatment for UR with low morbidity, short catheterization time, and hospital stay.
-The procedure provides immediate postoperative symptom improvement with a high catheter-free rate and comparable outcomes when performed to manage LUTS.
+GreenLight laser prostatectomy is an effective and durable treatment for UR, with low morbidity, as well as short catheterization time and hospital stay.
+The procedure provides immediate postoperative symptom improvement, with a high catheter-free rate and comparable outcomes when performed to manage LUTS.